 Looking for free fun in Fort Wayne this summer?
 We've compiled the list of all the free things you can do this summer!

-1. Catch a free outdoor family-friendly film every Wednesday night all summer long at the Foellinger Theatre Summer Movie Series.
+1. Catch a free outdoor family-friendly film every Thursday night all summer long at the Foellinger Theatre Summer Movie Series.

 2. Bike the Rivergreenway Trail, a 25-mile long linear park that runs along the riverbanks of the St. Joseph, St. Marys and Maumee Rivers.
 The Rivergreenway traverses the city, connecting to 15 city parks!